(IMPlementation to Achieve Clinical Transformation) K12, centered at the Adult

 and Child Consortium for Outcomes Research and Delivery Science (ACCORDS), is a

-two-year career development program to prepare a diverse group of
+two-year career development program that prepares a diverse group of

 post-doctorate scholars for careers in T4 translational research with an